openvideotech/mova.claims/content/en/docs/help/how-to-update.md

 menu:
   docs:
     parent: "help"
-weight: 610
+weight: 75
 toc: true
 ---

 {{< alert icon="💡" text="Not all updates are the same.
 Small updates change the code, and won't impact data on the system.
-Major updates can break the existing data structure and impact your data - and you will be warned of this before updating." />}}
+Major updates can break the existing data structure and you will lose your data.
+You should be notified of this before updating." />}}

 ## Download and replace